 So, there I was, planning for my very first therapy session in grad school.
 I was feeling pretty good!
-I found some fun games and activities on Mommy Speech Therapy.
+I prepped some fun games and activities.
 I was ready!

 But then it hit me.

 I have a great set of activities, but how in the world am I going to teach this client?
 How am I going to help her produce a sound she’s never produced before?
 Where do I start?!